ppebb/cosmo-gtk-template/README.md

 # cosmo-gtk-template - Maximal GTK sample for Cosmopolitan

-This repository contains a full[^1] stub for GTK, GSK, GDK, GLib, GIO, GObject, GModule, and GIRepository
+This repository contains a full[^1] stub for GTK (and GSK, GDK), GLib, GIO, GObject, GModule, and GIRepository

-## Building
-* Run `make copy_headers` (once ever)
-* Run `make`

-Due to complications including headers present in /usr/include without accidentally including headers that conflict with cosmopolitan, some headers need to be copied out for this stub to build properly.

-## Using the Stub
+## Using the Stubs
-Within `stubs.tar.gz`, there are six folders, `gtk4-stub`, `glib-stub`, `gobject-stub`, `gio-stub`, `gmodule-stub`, and `gir-stub`, containing the neccessary files to use GTK and GLib from cosmopolitan.
-Simply untar the archive.
+The stubs folder contains six folders, one for each stub.
+The necessary headers to build are not present, so run `scripts/copy_headers.sh` to copy the requisite headers into the stubs.

 Please note that each stub defines global variables to contain references to the library functions, and should remain as defined within `main.c`.
-The initialization functions called at the top of main and the close functions at the bottom should be called for any library you use.
+The initialization functions called at the top of main and the close functions at the bottom should be called for any stub you use.

 If you use Clangd, a script to generate `compile_flags.txt`, `gen_compile_flags.sh`, is present.
 Run it with the path to cosmopolitan (should contain an include folder).
 The generated compile_flags.txt should be *mostly* functional.